 In July 2021, City Council approved a staff recommendation to reduce speed limits on local neighbourhood roads to 40km/h.
-Transportation Engineering staff are working towards implementing these changes and installing new speed limits signs as per the Ontario Traffic Manual.
-Staff anticipate that the sign installations will be completed by the end of September 2022.
+Transportation Engineering staff have implemented these changes as per the Ontario Traffic Manual.
 All speed limit changes can be seen on the online mapping tool.

 Due to the impact of these reduced speed limit changes on neighbourhood roads, we have put a temporary pause on all traffic calming requests.
-Data collection for traffic calming requests will resume once your neighbourhood has had speed limit reductions implemented and drivers have had enough time to adjust to the new speed limit.
-Once the data collection program resumes in the future, staff will reopen requests for traffic calming are still being accepted and will be reviewed once data collection restarts in 2024.
+Data collection for traffic calming requests will resume in 2024.
+Due to the volume of requests in queue, it will take some time to complete the reviews.
+New requests for traffic calming are still being accepted and will be reviewed once data collection restarts in 2024.